Rahul9766/Rahul9766/README.md

 <p align="left">
--📊I am a "Self-Taught Data Analyst".<br>
+- 📊 I am a "Self-Taught Java Developer." <br>

--🎓Driven by a Passion for Analysis and Insights.<br>
+- 🎓 Driven by a Passion for Software Development and Problem-Solving. <br>

--📈Motive to learn Data Science: To solve real-life problems.<br>
+- 📈 Motivated to learn Java technologies: To create impactful real-world applications. <br>

--👩‍💻Dedicated to learning new data technologies.<br>
+- 👩‍💻 Committed to mastering new development frameworks and tools. <br>

--🔍Strong Enthusiasm for: Data Analysis and Visualization.<br>
+- 🔍 Strong Enthusiasm for: Backend Development and Application Architecture. <br>
 </p>

 <h2 align="left">Connect with me:</h2>